zerologon packet analysis

 Vulnerabilities are discovered on a daily basis but there are a couple that stand out due to their severity level and how easy it is to execute.
 Since one of the best ways to learn is to actually do the thing instead of reading an article or blog post about it, thought I'd experiment solo to try and understand how these vulnerabilities and exploits work.
 The importance here is to leave no stone unturned, learn everything and anything about them no matter how indepth and 'difficult' it gets.
 From what I remember, ZeroLogon was a vulnerability found by the organization Secura although I have no idea what that org. does.
 It's a vulnerability that can go from no account to domain level access somehow, and thus relates to AD.
 Active Directory has become a stable in information security lately, so soon they'll include them in syllabus of university classrooms and degrees for cybersecurity is what I believe...
 Perfect chance for an indepth look at it.Initial Research

-Secura Python PoC
+Secura PoC teardown

 Secura ZeroLogon Whitepaper